-- a) At least sixty days in advance of the AGM the Nominating Committee Chair shall forward a request for nominations to the Regular Members. - b) Regular Members shall forward their nominations, accompanied by a brief resumé to the Chair of the Nominating Committee thirty days in advance of the AGM. - c) The slate of nominations shall be circulated to the Regular Members at least fourteen (14) days in advance of the Annual General Meeting (AGM).
+a) At least sixty days in advance of the AGM the Nominating Committee Chair shall forward a) Nominations will NOT be accepted from the floor at the time of the AGM.

+- a request for nominations to the Regular Members. - b) Regular Members shall forward their nominations, accompanied by a brief resumé to the Chair of the Nominating Committee thirty days in advance of the AGM. - c) The slate of nominations shall be circulated to the Regular Members at least fourteen (14) days in advance of the Annual General Meeting (AGM).